 AZERBAIJAN: Baptist pastor freed, second religious prisoner of conscience still jailed

 Azerbaijan has today (19 March) freed one of its two religious prisoners of conscience, Baptist pastor Zaur Balaev, Forum 18 News Service has learnt.
 Balaev was arrested in May 2007 and jailed for two years in August, on what church members insist were false charges.
 "It's a great joy to be free," Balaev told Forum 18 after his release.
 Since Balaev's jailing, a number of other Protestants have been threatened with jail, but these threats have not so far been carried out.
 However, Jehovah's Witness Samir Huseynov, jailed in October 2007 for 10 months for refusing compulsory military service on religious grounds, has not been freed.
 Ilya Zenchenko, head of the Baptist Union, welcomed Balaev's release.
 "We thank God and those who prayed and supported Zaur," he told Forum 18.
 "But there is a lot more work still to be done to defend religious freedom in Azerbaijan."
 State officials have refused to tell Forum 18 whether Balaev and his congregation will be safe from future official harassment, or to discuss Huseynov's case.One of Azerbaijan's two religious prisoners of conscience was freed today (19 March) in the wake of President Ilham Aliyev's amnesty to mark the spring festival of Novruz.
-Baptist pastor Zaur Balaev was freed at noon from Baku's 10th prison colony, but Jehovah's Witness Samir Huseynov was not included in the amnesty, Forum 18 News Service has learnt.
+Baptist pastor Zaur Balaev was freed at noon from Baku's Prison No. 10, but Jehovah's Witness Samir Huseynov was not included in the amnesty, Forum 18 News Service has learnt.
 "We won – it's a great joy to be free," Balaev told Forum 18 hours after his release as he travelled the six-hour journey back to his home village of Aliabad in Azerbaijan's remote north-west.
 "We're all waiting for him," one of his church members told Forum 18 from Aliabad.

 Ilya Zenchenko, head of the Baptist Union, welcomed the release.
 "We thank God and those who prayed and supported Zaur," he told Forum 18 from Baku on 19 March.
 "But there is a lot more work still to be done to defend religious freedom in Azerbaijan."